 The phase of my adventure via Oklahoma’s rutty purple landscape brought me to a much happier location.

 I love solitude.
-My enchantment with this metaphysical nation is best heightened once I’m able to discover it even though I’m surrounded by using a small metropolis well worth of people.
-It additionally allows being in a put up-nausea dream country.
+My enchantment with this metaphysical nation is best heightened once I discover it, even though I’m surrounded by a small metropolis full of worthy people.
+It additionally allows me to be in a put-up-nausea dream country.

-Several-handed, but I didn’t have the gumption to break from my seclusion.
-How should I admire the soil, the surroundings, the lonely panorama if I had my head down watching some other rider’s wheel?
+Several-handed, but I didn’t have the nerve to break from my seclusion.
+How should I admire the soil, surroundings, and lonely panorama if I had my head down, watching another rider’s wheel?
 Well, I couldn’t.

-That’s while the choice has become apparent.
+That’s when the choice became apparent.
 The solitude, even though lovely, had to be set apart.
-Time to be social, use the flock to advantage momentum, and grow to be a component of a collective vehicle in need of comfort.
+It was time to be social, use the flock to advantage momentum, and grow to be a component of a collective vehicle in need of comfort.